Context

 If you don’t have competent and experienced people to help you make important decisions, you should not trust your gut.
 Instead, you should look for a trusted advisor in the related field.

-No matter how knowledgeable and experienced you might be, we are all heavily influenced by cognitive biases, which influence our decisions.
-At WIM Security, we have a very sophisticated process which helps us detect and avoid cognitive biases.
+No matter how knowledgeable and experienced you might be, we are all heavily influenced by cognitive biases that affect our decisions.
+At WIM Security, we have a very sophisticated process that helps us detect and avoid cognitive biases.

-In this case, the VP Engineering and the CTO were under influence of Overconfidence bias, also known as a “mother of all biases”.
+In this case, the VP of Engineering and the CTO were under the influence of the Overconfidence bias, also known as the “mother of all biases.”

-Just because they were tech-savvy, they thought they can make good decisions related to cybersecurity, all by themselves.
-They paid the price, luckily, a small one, in this case.
+Just because they were tech-savvy, they thought they could make good decisions related to cybersecurity all by themselves.
+They paid the price—luckily, a small one in this case.